likhith816/csi-internship/layers in OSI Model/layers in OSI Model.md

 ## Layer 2: Data Link Layer (DLL)

 Responsible for **node-to-node delivery** of data and handles **error detection**.
+It packages raw bits from the Physical Layer into frames for error-free transmission.
+This layer handles error detection, correction, and flow control.
+It uses MAC (Media Access Control) addresses to identify devices on the same network.

+Examples of protocols include Ethernet, PPP (Point-to-Point Protocol), and HDLC.

 ### Sublayers:
 - **LLC (Logical Link Control)**